jae0/aegis.survey/README.md

 but of course is readily extended to any other survey.
 Use the above as guides.

-The main categories of information streams are named:
+The main categories of information in the internal data structures operation upon:
 - "set" for sample events at a set-level (location, time, etc.)
 - "cat" for information on captured organisms (biomass, number) by species,
 - "det" for information measured from individual orgamisms (length, width, mass).